Prince Harry and Meghan welcomed to New Zealand for final leg of Pacific tour

 The official welcome ceremony took place on the lawns of Government House - the residence of the Governor-General Dame Patsy Reddy.

-Meghan wore a brown chequered coat and a simple black dress, while Harry was in a dark gray suit.
+Meghan wore a brown chequered coat and a simple black dress, while Harry was in a dark grey suit.
 Both had remembrance poppy pins on their chests.

 Later, Harry and Meghan visited Pukeahu National War Memorial Park to lay a wreath at the Tomb of the Unknown Warrior and visited the UK Memorial.